 Sign up for free with no time limit

 But moodboards have come a long way since the days of attaching printouts to physical boards or creating static PDFs.
-Digital moodboards have the ability to include video, bring together a remote team, and evolve over time—unlocking a whole new world of creative possibilities.
+Digital moodboards have the ability to include video, links to products, and evolve over time—unlocking a whole new world of creative possibilities.

 In this guide, you'll learn the modern approach to creating a moodboard using Milanote.
 Remember, the creative process is non-linear, so you may find yourself moving back and forth between the steps as you go.

-Moodboards can be literal and practical (featuring fonts, color schemes and images that you actually plan to use in the final piece of work) or they can be more about exploring tone and mood.
+Moodboards can be literal and practical (featuring products, color schemes, and images that you actually plan to use) or they can be more about exploring style and mood.
 You can tackle these two different types sequentially, or just do one at a time.

 Remember, a moodboard is all about exploration, so don't get too attached to a particular direction.
 It's important to keep an open mind about what the right solution might be.